EmiirBulut/README/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
    - go don't be shy mail me --> emirbulut9789@gmail.com
-   - this is my twitter acoount --> https://twitter.com/EmiiirBulut
+   - this is my twitter account --> https://twitter.com/EmiiirBulut
-   - this is my linkedin acount --> https://www.linkedin.com/in/emir-bulut-9584a119a/
+   - this is my linkedin account --> https://www.linkedin.com/in/emir-bulut-9584a119a/

 <!---
 EmiirBulut/EmiirBulut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.